Samuel Mar Irenios: Ministry and academic service

 regular broadcaster and contributor to print media.

 Episcopacy

-On 25 January 2010 Kattukallil was appointed auxiliary bishop of Trivandrum and titular bishop of Tamalluma.
+On 25 January 2010 Mar Irenios was appointed auxiliary bishop of Trivandrum and titular bishop of Tamalluma.
 He was ordained bishop 13 March 2010 by Major Archbishop, Moran Mor Baselios Cleemis Catholicos.
-On 10 April 2018 Kattukallil was appointed coadjutor bishop of Pathanamthitta and succeeded when Kalloor resigned on 7 June 2019.
+On 10 April 2018 Mar Irenios was appointed coadjutor bishop of Pathanamthitta and succeeded when Mar Chrysostom resigned on 7 June 2019.

 Controversies

 Mar Irenios and his five priests were arrested on 6 February 2022 on charges of alleged illegal sand mining, but Church officials said they are being implicated in the case.
 Bishop Samuel Mar Irenios and five priests including a vicar general of Pathanamthitta Diocese in southern Kerala state were arrested by neighboring Tamil Nadu state's crime branch officials accusing them of illegally mining river sand.
 The case pertains to large-scale mining of river sand from a plot of land adjacent to a check dam on Thamirabarani river near Pottal in Tamil Nadu's Tirunelveli district.
 The 300-acre plot is owned by the Pathanamthitta diocese and was leased out to Manuel George for farming.